 Was it too much?
 How much more you could be focusing on if you just had everything you needed for work in just one place?
 Well, actually, you can!

-Just for you to understand, a shared inbox allows a team to share an email address -such as sales@ or support@- without the need for everybody to use the same account.
+Just for you to understand, a shared inbox allows a team to share an email address -such as [email protected] or [email protected] without the need for everybody to use the same account.
 Each person works from their own accounts and has shared boards that load emails from the aliases we’ve mentioned.

 Besides that, with a shared inbox, you can stop using Gmail “FWD”, “CC’s, and “BCC’s”, since everybody receives the emails in real-time on the collaborative inbox.
 This eliminates a bunch of steps